 The first assessment consists of a diagnostic interview, questionnaires, and the computer tasks.
-This assessment will be spread over 2 appointments of 120 minutes to avoid weariness.
-The first appointment will take place at the outpatient anxiety clinic, the second appointment can take place at their homes to minimize the travelling time for participants.
+This assessment will be spread over 2 appointments of 90 minutes to avoid weariness.
+The appointments will take place at the outpatient anxiety or can take place at their homes to minimize the travelling time for participants.